DaniCarmo/Yummy-Blog/README.md

 9. Select nodejs and python as the buildpack.

-10. Deploy and once built you will see a notice on Heroku that build was successful and you click on “Open App” to view the live site.
+10. Deploy and once built you will see a notice on Heroku that build was successful and you click on Open App to view the live site.

 ## Credits